 About Me

-I am a high school senior at Clayton-Bradley Academy (CBA).
-I am the current president of the National Honor Society chapter at CBA and chair of CBA Student Success, a student-led tutoring organization run by the NHS.
+I am a high school graduate from Clayton-Bradley Academy (CBA).
+I am the former president of the National Honor Society chapter at CBA and former chair of CBA Student Success, a student-led tutoring organization run by the NHS.
+This fall, I began my college journey at the University of Tennessee, Knoxville, where I am pursuing a degree in Civil Engineering with Environmental and Water Resources concentrations and a minor in mathematics.

 I am inspired by human ingenuity and I truly believe there is not a problem we cannot solve.